-Hunziker Land Development Company owns a 12-acre parcel at 5400 Grant Avenue between Ada Hayden Heritage Park on the east and Grant Avenue on the west.
+The revised preliminary plat includes two additional parcels of land (Parcels B and C) totaling 7.67 acres of land that abut the north boundary of the subdivision.
+These two parcels, located at 5440 and 5442 Grant Avenue and are owned by Hunziker Development Company LLC.
+The revised preliminary plat includes a total of 19.67 acres, and is located between Ada Hayden Heritage Park on the east and Grant Avenue on the west.
 The site is just over a $\frac{1}{4}$ mile (1,500 feet) south of 190th Street.
-(See Attachment A - Location Map.)
-The owner proposes the development of a residential subdivision to be known as Hayden's Crossing and is requesting approval of a Preliminary Plat.
-The City annexed this land in December, 2013, and approved a rezoning request from Agriculture to Suburban Residential Low Density (FS-RL) with a Master Plan on August 25, 2015 (See Attachment B - Zoning).
+The City annexed this land in December, 2013, and approved a rezoning request for the parcels at 5440 and 5442 Grant Avenue, from Agriculture to Suburban Residential Low Density (FS-RL), on February 9, 2016 (See Attachment A - Location/Zoning Map).
 A complete analysis of the proposed preliminary plat is included in the attached addendum.

-The rezoning of the site in August, 2015, included a Master Plan (See Attachment C - Master Plan) and Zoning Agreement defining the general arrangement of uses and conditions for development of the site.
+The rezoning of the two parcels included a Master Plan (See Attachment B - Master Plan) and Zoning Agreement defining the general arrangement of uses and conditions for development of the site.
 The master plan allows for single family development and identifies conservation areas.
-Zoning Agreement states that: 1) The Developer is responsible for frontage and intersection access improvements at the time of subdivision; 2) There is to be a single pedestrian access from the subdivision into Ada Hayden Heritage Park at the location shown on the Master Plan, and 3) The site is to include a 30-foot wide buffer of undevelopable open space to be located between the developed lots of Hayden's Crossing and Ada Hayden Heritage Park, shown on the Master Plan as "Open Space."
-Staff finds that the Preliminary Plat is consistent with the approved Master Plan and Zoning Agreement.
+The Zoning Agreement for 5440 and 5442 Grant Avenue states that: "1) The Developer is responsible for frontage and intersection access improvements at the time of subdivision; and, 2) There is to be a single pedestrian access from the subdivision into Ada Hayden Heritage Park at the location shown on the Master Plan."
+There is also a pedestrian access from the first addition of Hayden's Crossing into the park.
+Staff finds that the Preliminary Plat is consistent with the approved Master Plan and Zoning Agreement for density and layout.

 Ames Conservation Subdivision standards are part of Chapter 23 of the Municipal Code.
 The intent of the standards is to protect the quality of water in Ada Hayden Lake, protect existing surface drainage systems, promote interconnected greenways, provide commonly-owned open space and conservation areas, and protect such areas in perpetuity.
-Development of this site is the second project to request approval under the Conservation Subdivision standards of the Ames Municipal Code.
+Development of this site is the second subdivision to request approval under the Conservation Subdivision standards of the Ames Municipal Code.

-The proposed subdivision layout and supporting documents satisfactorily address the subdivision conservation and improvements standards, with the exception of one issue focused on street connectivity.
-The proposed Hayden's Crossing layout is designed as the first half of a loop street that will extend north and return back to Grant Avenue with development of the property to the north.
+The proposed subdivision layout and supporting documents satisfactorily address the subdivision conservation and improvements standards.
+The improvement plans show the improvements to Grant Avenue needed for intersection improvements to serve this development and the future Rose Prairie project to the west.

+The proposed Hayden's Crossing layout is designed as a loop street that will extend north and return back to Grant Avenue with development of the property now being added along the north boundary of the original subdivision.
 The loop street's design will ultimately be the only street connection through the neighborhood.
-The design exceeds block length goals of 600 foot intersections and, while not a dead end street, will appear to exceed the 1,320 length once it is extended back to Grant.
-The developer has included a trail connection to break up the length of the street and believes that a second street connection is not needed and that the loop design avoids a long cul-de-sac.
+The design exceeds block length goals of 600 foot intersections and, would exceed the 1,320 length.
+With the original plat there was a discussion of north/south connection at the midpoint of the development to address block length.
+The developer believes that a second street connection is not needed and that the loop design avoids a long cul-de-sac.
+The approved Final Plat for Hayden's Crossing Subdivision includes the 10-foot wide pedestrian easement for a trail rather than creating a street, this easement is shown on the revised preliminary plat between Lots 15 and 16.
+The revised preliminary plat continues the trail and easement through Outlot B, and between Lots 22 and 23, where it connects with Leopold Drive.